Roads Top Banner.

 Because each of London's 33 local councils controls parking within their respective areas it often happens that rules and regulations differ.
 This can and does cause confusion to both Londoners and visitors alike who may not realise that this is the situation and / or may read the local road signs incorrectly (if, that is, the signs exist in the first place).
 The situation can be even worse at local government boundaries where vehicles parked just yards apart can be subject to very different regulations - especially where the boundary is along the centre of a road - so that different sides of the road have different parking zone restrictions.
 This is very much a problem for local people in areas where there are residents parking zones and as a result they can only park on 'their' side of the road.

 On a wider scale the confusion extends city-wide, with some people questioning whether the numerous zones could not be amalgamated into one, which would set consistent standards.
 The principle objections to this would come from the 33 local councils which would loose a very lucrative revenue stream.
-In addition people who live in areas which are not deemed to be "anti-car" would object to a change of the system if it resulted in stiffer restrictions being introduced where they live.
+In addition people who live in areas where the local government is not deemed to be "anti-car" would object to a change of the system if it resulted in stiffer restrictions being introduced where they live.

 Public Holiday Confusion.

-One example of what can happen comes from the winter holidays 2004/5 when New Year's day was on a Saturday, but the official public holiday on the following Monday.
+One example of what can happen when neighbouring boroughs adopt different parking regulations comes from the winter holidays 2004/5 when New Year's day was on a Saturday, but the official public holiday was on the following Monday.
 Some local councils enforced Saturday - style parking restrictions, whilst others enforced the much more lenient public holiday restrictions.
 In London Westminster City Council was one of the areas which enforced Saturday restrictions and its traffic wardens issued over 3,000 parking tickets worth about £180,000 in fines.
 Many vehicles were also towed away (stinging them for a £150 extra charge) and / or wheel clamped (the unclamp fee being an extra £65).
-Apparently in Westminster the roadside signs advise motorists that parking restrictions are not enforced on public holidays (so parking meters, pay & display parking systems are free plus it is permitted to park on single yellow lines) and being New Years Day most people believed it was a public holiday.
+Apparently in Westminster the roadside signs advise motorists that parking restrictions are not enforced on public holidays (so on-street parking is free plus it is permitted to park on single yellow lines) and being New Years Day most people believed that it was a public holiday.

 In this instance, and after much media criticism most parking tickets were cancelled (only those which would still have been issued on a public holiday still stand) and people who bought pay & display parking (and still have the receipts) were able to apply for a refund.
 However nothing will repay the inconvenience and time theft caused to many innocent road users whilst waiting for their vehicles to be unclamped or when retrieving their vehicles from the tow-away car pound.

-Admittedly the above situation will not occur again for a number of years (in 2011!) and was in part caused by government departments wrangling (over the status of the Saturday as a public holiday when it was not a weekday) but the fact remains that it did happen.
-Hopefully by 2011 a more consistent solution will have been agreed upon, and all local governments will follow similar, well publicised restrictions.
-As with some of the other information on this page this was sourced from news reports in the London Evening Standard newspaper and / or and their website www.thisislondon.co.uk and according to them at least part of the Saturday / New Years Day parking restriction confusion was because whilst an official for the Government's Department for Work and Pensions stated that Saturday was indeed a public holiday the Department of Trade and Industry overruled this.
+As with some of the other information on this page this was sourced from news reports in the London Evening Standard newspaper and their website http://www.standard.co.uk/news/transport . and according to them at least part of the Saturday / New Years Day parking restriction confusion was because whilst an official for the Government's Department for Work and Pensions had stated that Saturday was indeed a public holiday the Department of Trade and Industry overruled this.

 The 'Red Routes'.